sherpa/sherpa/docs/mcmc/index.rst

 `Bayesian Low-Count X-ray Spectral (BLoCXS)
 <https://hea-www.harvard.edu/astrostat/pyblocxs/>`_
 package, but has since been incorporated into Sherpa.
-It is developed from the work presented in
-`Analysis of Energy Spectra with Low Photon Counts via Bayesian Posterior Simulation
+It is developed from the algorithm presented in `Analysis of Energy Spectra with Low Photon Counts via Bayesian Posterior Simulation
 <https://ui.adsabs.harvard.edu/#abs/2001ApJ...548..224V>`_